 Split your data into multiple paragraphs.
-Give heading to each paragraph highlighting the main topic of discussion in it.
+Give a heading to each paragraph highlighting the main topic of discussion in it.
 Each paragraph should be 4 to 5-lined with a concluding sentence at the end of the paragraph.
 All of this will help in the quick extraction of information by the peer reviewers.

 Graphs, Charts, Figures or Tables

 Nothing is better than a visual description of data in the form of diagrams such as bar charts, graphs, and tabulations.
 Your illustrations can convey a thousand words.
 But, keep in mind that your demonstrated data should be simple and well comprehensible by the readers.
-If you paste a figure inside your text, prefer to place it on the same page as text.
+If you paste a figure inside your text, prefer to place it on the same page as the text.
 This will prevent your reviewers from being frustrated by the back and forth turning of a page.